angarney/handwritten_word_recognition/Project Development/proposal.md

 **Question/Need: What is the framing question of your analysis, or the purpose of the model/system you plan to build?
 Who benefits from exploring this question or building this model/system?**

 Framing Question:
-* Problem: Although technology platform are increasingly quickly, often government forms continue to be paper based for both accessibility and scale reasons.
+* Problem: Although technology platform are increasingly quickly, often government forms continue to be paper forms.
 Paper forms increase the risk for lost information and slower processing times.
 * Data Science Solution Path: Design a neural network algorithm that takes in a handwritten words and converts them to text representation.
 * Initial Impact Hypothesis: Technology to read and convert handwritten text will increase the processing time of paper forms.
 * Measures of success, both technical and non-technical: Quicker processing time, high accuracy in converting written information.